Agenda

 Talk | The landscape of information dysfunction: A visitor’s guide

-Dr Herbert Lin : Chief Scientist, Emeritus at the National Research Council of the National Academies & Hank J. Holland Fellow in Cyber Policy and Security at the Hoover Institution at Stanford University
+Dr Herbert Lin : Chief Scientist, Emeritus at the NRC of the National Academies & Hank J. Holland Fellow in Cyber Policy and Security at the Hoover Institution at Stanford University

 9:50 - 10:10